 In the staircase, which is the first thing people see when entering the house, the team at Workshop APD installed a climbing art installation using barnacles.
 "We found the barnacles years ago and just didn't have a project where they fit," says Kotchen.
 "We were thrilled that this installation complemented the architectural reveals in the wall and added an organic element to the wall behind the staircase."

-To accommodate the large family, two master suites are located at opposite sides of the home.
+To accommodate the large family, two master suites are located on opposite sides of the home.
 "The first-floor master bedroom was designed with an older couple in mind," explains Kotchen.
-"Not only is this space private, it also includes a private study with sofa and large closet."
+"Not only is this space private, but it also includes a private study with sofa and large closet."
 To keep in line with the theme of the house, shades of blue and light wood tones were used throughout to replicate the beach and surrounding landscape.

 The second-floor master bedroom was envisioned as a space where a family with young children could stay.
 "The goal with this space was to create a serene room that took advantage of the second-floor view, as well as highlight many architectural details that make this home truly unique," explains the architect.

 "My design philosophy is rooted in the belief that a well-designed home fosters clean, modern living," says Kotchen.
 "The firm's style highlights natural and local materials and integration of indoor and outdoor elements.
 Our design decisions are informed by the environment of the project sites, thus enabling us to apply our process to a variety of typologies and geographies."